trungk18/trungk18.github.io/_posts/2020-05-10-angular-common-memory-leak-use-case-observable.md

 }
 ```

-If I remove the `this.webSocket.close()` line, you will see the memory leak.
+If I remove this line `this.webSocket.close()`, you will see the memory leak.

 ![Understand and prevent the most common memory leaks in Angular application](https://github.com/trungk18/trungk18.github.io/raw/master/img/blog/angular-common-memory-leak-use-case-observable-04.gif)